morosystems/mocha-redux-integration/README.md

 });
 ```

-Note that actions are specified as the action creator function and its parameters, separately.
+Note that actions are specified as the action creator function and its arguments, separately.
 This is necessary to catch errors in action creators.
-Similarly, selector functions and its parameters are specified separately.
+Similarly, selector functions and its arguments are specified separately.
 The assertion is in the form of a callback.

 You can also store a resulting state of a scenario and use it as an inital state of another one:
 ```javascript